>TOPICS

 Every man going out of the Hindu pale is not only a man less but an enemy more.
 (Swami Vivekananda:) 37

 At the end of the 19th century, the Hindu nationalist reform movement Arya Samaj initiated the Shuddhikaran (conversion movement).
-Hindus who had converted to another religion could return to Hinduism – of course only back to their old (non-)caste.
+Hindus who had converted to another religion could return to Hinduism – although, only to their old caste.

 The Adivasis (mostly still organized on a grassroots democratic basis and living in the forest) must be reconverted because Hinduism is per se no missionary religion.

-Arjuna hesitates to lead his army in a great battle against an army that includes members of his family and his master.
-Krishna, an incarnation of the god Vishnu, however, admonishes Arjuna to follow his Dharma (his duty and destiny), which here means his membership in the warrior caste and not his compassion or reverence for his master.
+Arjuna is reluctant to lead his army in a great battle against an army that includes his family members and master.
+However, Krishna, an incarnation of the god Vishnu, admonishes Arjuna to follow his Dharma (his duty and destiny), which means his membership in the warrior caste and not his compassion or reverence for his master.

 Duty moral